haiquangtran/Exam-Notes/ASP-DOT-NET-MVC.md

 - A set of messages is sent to the view via viewDataDictionary, which is wrapped by a ViewBag.
   - Can set and read values like a standard dictionary: ViewData["UserName"] = User.UserName
   - Can also access the data in the ViewBag as a wrapper: ViewBag.UserName = User.UserName
+- The useo f inline code in the view should be strictly limited to those items that affect only the display of information, not the processing of information.
 - Additional Considerations when working with a view:
   - **Strongly-typed views**
     - Eliminates need for casting in the view.